selabhvl/dat110public/week14/week14.md

 #### b)

-Consider the CIDR (Classless Interdomain Routing) address block 224.192.40.0/22.
+Consider the CIDR (Classless Inter-Domain Routing) address block 224.192.40.0/22.
 What interval of addresses does this block span?

 #### c)